 Numeracy support focuses on specific difficulties with mathematical problems, recall of number facts, sequencing and worded mathematical problems.
-The use of some software programmes help to enhance student's learning.
+The use of some software programmes help to enhance pupil's learning.
+The school has a numeracy lead who provides support to teachers in different ways to enable access for all pupils to the numeracy curriculum.